davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

 </tbody>
 </table>

-Table 1. {pivotal-gemfire-name} Ports
+Table 1.
+VMware GemFire Ports

-It is unfortunate that the {pivotal-gemfire-name} Docker image gives you only a Gfsh command prompt, leaving you with the task of provisioning a cluster.
-It would have been more useful to provide preconfigured Docker images with different {pivotal-gemfire-name} cluster configurations, such as one Locator and one server or two Locators and four servers, and so on.
+It is unfortunate that the VMware GemFire Docker image gives you only a Gfsh command prompt, leaving you with the task of provisioning a cluster.
+It would have been more useful to provide preconfigured Docker images with different VMware GemFire cluster configurations, such as one Locator and one server or two Locators and four servers, and so on.
 However, we can start the cluster ourselves.